codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 Use the `CF_OUTPUT_URL` variable to export any external in the form of a URL.

-This variable is useful to navigate from child to parent builds for pipelines.
-Codefresh has native support to trigger child builds from parent builds, and to navigate from the parent to the child build through the `codefresh-run` plugin ([link](https://codefresh.io/steps/step/codefresh-run)).
+This variable can be useful to output the URL of the parent pipeline, and navigate from the child to the parent build.
+Remember that Codefresh has native support to trigger child builds from parent builds, and to navigate from the parent to the child build through the `codefresh-run` plugin ([link](https://codefresh.io/steps/step/codefresh-run)).

 ##### Add `CF_OUTPUT_URL` with `cf_export`
 Simply add a step to the child build with an in-step link to the parent build.
 The URL link to the parent build is displayed as part of the step details in the Builds page.